kcp-dev/helm-charts/charts/kcp/README.md

       enabled: true
 ```

-To collect metrics from these targets, a `Prometheus` instance targetting those `ServiceMonitors` is needed.
+To collect metrics from these targets, a `Prometheus` instance targeting those `ServiceMonitors` is needed.
 A possible selector in the `Prometheus` spec is:

 ```yaml
 serviceMonitorSelector: